 CDDA now has five key aims.

 - First, to continue to be a leading, not-for-profit digitisation organisation.

-With bespoke accommodation within the School of Geography, Archaeology and Palaeoecology, a skilled and experienced team, some of whom have worked with the Centre since its creation, and over £250,000 of specialised digitisation equipment, CDDA are optimally placed to deliver results both locally and globally.
-It has attracted more than 80 research grants and contracts, offers a comprehensive digitisation service, advanced analytic tools, and has an outstanding track record in project management and the successful completion of research.
+With bespoke accommodation within the School of Natural and Built Environment, a skilled and experienced team, some of whom have worked with the Centre since its creation, and over £250,000 of specialised digitisation equipment, CDDA is optimally placed to deliver results both locally and globally.
+It has attracted more than 100 research grants and contracts, offering digital infrastructure design, advanced analytic tools, a comprehensive digitisation service and has an outstanding record of accomplishment in project management and the successful completion of research.

 The latest research themes involve complex visualisation of 3D artefacts and work on Big Data, projects concerning both Augmented and Virtual Reality.